jpauletti/bamazon/README.md

 # bamazon

+This is an Amazon-like CLI with a customer, manager, and supervisor view.
+There are products available for the customer to buy, managers can add items and see & update stock, while supervisors can see how each department is doing sales-wise.

 ## Customer View
 As a customer, you can see the list of products for sale.
 Then you can choose one to buy, and, if there is enough stock quantity, your order will be placed.